lvdpoel/MSc_thesis/README.md

 In this directory I present the scripts used for my Master Thesis: **Analysing airborne CO2 flux measurements in relation to landscape characteristics with machine learning**

 Master Thesis Water Systems and Global Change Group in partial fulfillment of the degree of Master of Science in Climate Studies at Wageningen University, the Netherlands.
-The scripts are organized in folders which are ordered in the same way as in the thesis.
+The scripts are organized in folders which are ordered in the same way as the thesis.

 Supervisors: dr. R.W.A.
 Hutjes, dr. B. Kruijt